 At the same time, fiber needs to absorb water to have these effects, so when you begin eating a high-fiber diet in earnest, drink plenty of fluids throughout the day for the best digestive relief.

 Research shows there’s an inverse association between insoluble fiber intake and systolic and diastolic blood pressure, total cholesterol levels and triglycerides.
 In addition, soluble fibers also help lower LDL (“bad”) blood cholesterol by interfering with the absorption of dietary cholesterol.

-According to studies, the more pronounced the high-fiber diet, essentially the less likely that person is to experience hypertension and other risk factors of heart disease and metabolic syndrome.
+According to studies, following a high-fiber diet makes it less likely that a person will experience hypertension and other risk factors of heart disease and metabolic syndrome.

 3. Makes You Feel Full, Which Helps with Weight Loss